icfnext/aem-groovy-console/README.md

     mvn install -P install-groovy,local-author

-2. Install the console package (NOTE: [cURL](http://curl.haxx.se/) must be installed in order to use the deploy scripts, alternatively the package can be uploaded manually via Package Manager):
+2. Install the console package (NOTE: if cURL is not installed, the package can be uploaded manually via Package Manager):

     mvn install -P install-console,local-author